Tuesday 19th March

 Women’s Football East – Player of the Match

-Cambridge City Ladies 2017/18 Cambridgeshire Women’s Invitation Cup Winners
+Cambridge United WFC win this season’s Cambridgeshire Women’s Invitation Cup

-Congratulations to Cambridge City Ladies winning the 2017/18 Cambridgeshire Women’s Invitation Cup.
+Congratulations to Cambridge United WFC on winning this season’s Cambridgeshire Women’s Invitation Cup Final.